StreamFind Get Started Guide

 file: NA

-# Adding a new entry to the Metadata
+# Adding a new entry to the Metadata.

-core$Metadata[["second_author"]] <- "Second Person Name"
+engine$Metadata[["second_author"]] <- "Second Person Name"

 name: Project Example